tfpk/macrokata/exercises/03_literal_variables/README.md

 You might be wondering why we haven't said anything about the *type* of the literal.
 It turns out, the type doesn't matter during macro expansion.
-Rather than needing the type, rust just needs to know what sort of syntax to expect.
+Rather than needing the type, Rust just needs to know what sort of syntax to expect.
 If you tried to provide a variable name, and you needed a literal, Rust will throw an error.
 If you needed a *string* literal, and you provided a *char* literal, then rust will happily expand the code.
 It'll throw an error later on in the